 Legal basis for the collection and processing of personal data

 Personal data is processed based on the following:

-- For the fulfilment of contractual obligations: For the execution of transactions either under a Payment Services contract or Investment Services contract.
-In order to be able to provide services to clients, we are required to collect information about the client’s identity and financial information.
+a.
+For the fulfilment of contractual obligations: For the execution of transactions either under a Payment Services contract or Investment Services contract.
+In order to be able to provide services to clients, the Company is required to collect information about the client’s identity and financial information.

-- For other legitimate reasons, such as for developing and marketing the Company’s products and services and for defending the Company in litigation procedures.
+c.
+For other legitimate reasons, such as for developing and improving the Company’s products and services and for defending the Company in litigation procedures.

 Clients are obliged to provide us with their personal data and update them where required, in order for the Company to be able to begin or maintain a business relationship.
 Failure to provide such information will prevent the Company to comply with its legal obligations and thus may result to the rejection of an application for an account or the closure of an existing account.

 Recipients or categories of recipients of personal data

 During the course of business and in order to fulfil the Company’s contractual and legal obligations, personal data may be disclosed to:

 a.
 The Company’s Auditors, Lawyers, Bankers, Consultants, subject to confidentiality agreements